-LEVEL II FIELDWORK OBJECTIVES
+OTA 240 AND OTA 241 OBJECTIVES

-Achievement in level II fieldwork experiences builds on the foundation competencies attained in level I. Clinical competencies are expanded as new skills are learned and applied.
+Achievement in OTA 240 and OTA 241 experiences builds on the foundation competencies attained in level I. Clinical competencies are expanded as new skills are learned and applied.
 There is an emphasis on clinical reasoning and decision making within a team-oriented environment.

 The student will: